Managed IT Services

 12 July 2022

-In this article, we’ll go through the signs that show your computer has virus issues and we’ll walk you through how to protect your office PC from these malware attacks.
+In this article, we’ll explore the key signs of computer virus that indicate your computer has been compromised and guide you through how to protect your office computer from these malware attacks.

 Let’s get started!

-If your computer shows frequent and odd pop-ups while you’re browsing or simply logging in, this is a clear sign that your computer has virus issues.
+If your computer shows frequent and odd pop-ups while you’re browsing or simply logging in, this can be a sign of computer virus.
 These pop-ups will tell you to visit other websites and force you to download software programs, which might be malware in disguise.

-In worst-case scenarios, you might accidentally install spyware that’ll take over your browser and steal your company’s or your personal information, like passwords, without your knowledge.
+In worst-case scenarios, you might accidentally install spyware that takes over your browser.
+It can then steal your company’s or your personal information, including passwords, without your knowledge.

 2. Slow Performance